gragusa/CovarianceMatrices.jl/README.md

 lm1 = glm(y~x1+x2+x3+x4+x5, df, Normal(), IdentityLink())
 ```

-To get a consistent estimate of the long run variance of the estimated coefficient using a Quadratic Spectral kernel with automatic bandwidth selection a la' Andrews
+To get a consistent estimate of the long run variance of the estimated coefficients using a Quadratic Spectral kernel with automatic bandwidth selection  _à la_ Andrews
 ```julia
 vcov(lm1, QuadraticSpectralKernel(Andrews), prewhite = false)
 ```
-If one wants to estimate the long-time variance using the same kernel, but with a bandwidth selected a la' Newey-West
+If one wants to estimate the long-time variance using the same kernel, but with a bandwidth selected _à la_ Newey-West
 ```julia
 vcov(lm1, QuadraticSpectralKernel(NeweyWest), prewhite = false)
 ```